Since its early 2009 introduction, the student-built Taliesin Mod.Fab has proven miserly by using practically no energy for heating or cooling.

 It rests on six vertical four-inch by four-inch steel columns.
 A band of black steel at its base serves as a chassis designed to roadway load specifications, so it can be moved on wheels to its site.

 The school is in talks with a manufacturer to license its construction for the residential market.
 Costs were about $45,000 to build the prototype, with significant sweat equity from students and faculty, and a number of in-kind donations.
 It will probably come in between $100,000 and $120,000 at the retail level.

 But the good news is that it may be the first building on the Frank Lloyd Wright campus whose roof does not leak.
-“We finally did it,” Victor said.
-“It was an educational opportunity for the students – it was gratifying to have flashing detail conversations with them.”
+“We finally did it,” he says.
+“It was an educational opportunity for the students – it was gratifying to have detailed flashing conversations with them.”

 Mr. Wright would be relieved at the news.

 Beautiful.
 Slightly reconfigured, it could be the perfect small office.

 You must be logged in to post a comment.

 its a wonderful design which is i have seen in 600 sqft and i want one design of 12fit * 55 fit Area can u help me